 Multicare Tacoma General Hospital: 1.7 miles, 5 minute drive

 Point Ruston: 3.8 miles, 11 minute drive

-In the meantime, for more information about this Tacoma Craftsman, call or text me, Michael Duggan, at 253-226-2787.
+In the meantime, If you’d like to know more, call or text me, Michael Duggan, at 253-226-2787.
 I'll be happy to answer your questions about this home or the local real estate market in general.